-At Proscreens we still have 35mm cinema projectors for hire.
+At proscreens we still have 35mm cinema projectors for hire.
 The 35mm projector was common in every cinema throughout the country for over a century.
 Now with the new Digital projection technology, 35mm projectors are a thing of the past.
-Here at Proscreens we still have a few that are able to run films or as props .
+Here at Proscreens we still have a few that can run films or as props.
 All our old Cinema projectors have been used on a film shoot or a TV commercial.
 Maybe you have some 35mm film print that needs running or a film is not available on DCI digital Cinema Projectors only on 35mm?
-At Proscreens we have the capability to hire projectors with long playing systems (Tower ) and Dolby Digital sound systems.
+At Proscreens we have the capability to hire projectors with long-playing systems (Tower ) and Dolby Digital sound systems.

-At Proscreens we’ve had the pleasure of working with film companies and TV companies and cinemas using our 35mm machines and projectionist services.
-We are able to hire you the right vintage projector for your era or the right projector for screen size required.
+At Proscreens we've had the pleasure of working with film companies and TV companies and cinemas using our 35mm machines and projectionist services.
+We can hire you the right vintage projector for your era or the right projector for the screen size required

 We can offer a realm of vintage and modern cinema equipment from our “Aladdin's Cave” of stock accumulated over many years for use as props – all in full working order.